ChristianFrattini/rockside-historic-racing/README.md

 TODO

-create actions and link frm to db DONE add validation messages on spare form

-implement search bar?
+add fonts MICHROMA google fonts add validation error messages on spare parts form - ADMIN SECTION show a message such as "nothing yet..." if there is no data in the tables - ADMIN SECTION implement search bar? - ADMIN SECTION